-Close to the electroweak phase transition or crossover, the thermal Higgs mass can become small, so that the Higgs field can affect the dynamics at the scale $ g ^ 2 T $.
-The effective theory described by Eq.~(\ref{langevin}) has been extended to include the Higgs field ~\cite{Moore:2000mx}.
-Then $ \kappa $ also depends on the Higgs self-coupling and thus on the Higgs mass.
-In the Standard Model, just above the crossover temperature one finds \cite{DOnofrio:2014rug} $ \Gamma_{\rm sph}/T^4 = (8.0 \pm 1.3) \times 10^{-7} \approx (18 \pm 3) \alpha_W^5 $.
+Close to the electroweak phase transition or crossover the thermal Higgs mass can become small, so that the Higgs field can affect the dynamics at the scale $ g ^ 2 T $.
+The effective theory described by Eq.~(\ref{langevin}) has been extended to include the Higgs field ~\cite{Moore:2000mx}. $ \kappa $ also depends on the Higgs self-coupling and thus on the Higgs mass.
+In the standard model, just above the crossover temperature one finds that \citep*{DOnofrio:2014rug} $ \Gamma_{\rm sph}/T^4 = (8.0 \pm 1.3) \times 10^{-7} \approx (18 \pm 3) \alpha_W^5 $.
 In the last form, factors of $\ln \alpha_W$ have been absorbed in the numerical constant.
-Without the Higgs field the rate is $\Gamma \approx (25\,\pm\,2)\,\alpha_W^5 T^4$ \cite{Moore:1997sn,Moore:2000ara}.
+Without the Higgs field the rate is $\Gamma \approx (25\,\pm\,2)\,\alpha_W^5 T^4$ \citep*{Moore:1997sn,Moore:2000ara}.

 Beyond logarithmic accuracy, the current is not simply a local conductivity times the electric field.
 To go beyond this approximation one has to solve the coupled equations for the gauge fields and the high-momentum particles.
-Here also fields with $ \vec k \sim g T $ are important because they mediate the scattering of the high-momentum particles, which is small-angle scattering that changes the charge of the particles.
-For these modes one can not neglect the term $ \dot { \vec E } $, which leads to ultraviolet divergences in the simulation prohibiting a continuum limit \cite{Bodeker:1995pp} .
+Here fields with $ \vec k \sim g T $ are also important because they mediate the scattering of the high-momentum particles, which is small-angle scattering that changes the charge of the particles.
+For these modes one cannot neglect the term $ \dot { \vec E } $, which leads to ultraviolet divergences in the simulation prohibiting a continuum limit \citep*{Bodeker:1995pp}.

-When the Higgs expectation value is sufficiently large, the sphaleron rate becomes exponentially suppressed, and one can perform a perturbative expansion around the sphaleron solution.
-The signal in lattice simulations, on the other hand, becomes very small which requires a special multicanonical method \cite{Moore:1998swa}.
-The current knowledge of the sphaleron rate in the Standard Model is summarized in Fig.~\ref{f:G}.
-In the temperatur range $ 130~\text{GeV} <T < 159~\text{GeV}$ it can be parametrized as~\cite{DOnofrio:2014rug}
+When the Higgs expectation value is sufficiently large, the sphaleron rate becomes exponentially suppressed and one can perform a perturbative expansion around the sphaleron solution.
+The signal in lattice simulations, on the other hand, becomes small, which requires the use of a special multicanonical method \cite{Moore:1998swa}.
+The current knowledge of the sphaleron rate in the standard model is summarized in Fig.~\ref{f:G}.
+In the temperature range $ 130 <T < 159~\text{GeV}$ it can be parametrized as \citep*{DOnofrio:2014rug}

 which is the fit shown in Fig.~\ref{f:G}.
-The rate computed on the lattice is larger than perturbative results ~\cite{Burnier:2005hp}, but consistent within errors.
+The rate computed on the lattice is larger than the perturbative results \citep*{Burnier:2005hp} but consistent within errors.
 The corresponding values of the Higgs expectation value are depicted in Fig.~\ref{f:higgs-ev}.